Iranian nuclear talks clouded by Russian demands

 Tehran has sought the release of over a dozen Iranians in the United States, including seven Iranian-American dual nationals, two Iranians with permanent U.S. residency and four Iranian citizens with no legal status in the United States.

-(Additional reporting by Humeyra Pamuk in Washington; Writing by Michael Georgy; Editing by Pravin Char)
+(Additional reporting by Humeyra Pamuk in Washington; Writing by Michael Georgy and Parisa Hafezi; Editing by Pravin Char)

 ((michael.georgy@tr.com; +971 52 503 5332; Reuters Messaging: michael.georgy.thomsonreuters.com@reuters.net))